valhuber/python-rules/README.md

 <figure><img src="images/ship-order.png" width="500"><figcaption>Logic Execution - Chaining</figcaption></figure>

-* if `DueDate` is altered, nothing is dependent on that, so the rule is **pruned** from the logic execution.
+If `DueDate` is altered, nothing is dependent on that, so the rule is **pruned** from the logic execution.
 The result is a 1 row transaction - zero SQL overhead from rules.

-* if `ShippedDate` _is_ altered, 2 kinds of multi-table logic are triggered:
+If `ShippedDate` _is_ altered,
+2 kinds of multi-table logic are triggered - adjustment and cascade:

-   1. the logic engine **adjusts** the `Customer.Balance` with a 1 row update, as described above.
+   1. the logic engine **adjusts** the `Customer.Balance` with a 1 row update, as described above

-       * Note that in this case, the triggering event is a change to the `where` condition, rather than a change to the summed value.
+       * Note that in this case, the triggering event is a change to the `where` condition, rather than a change to the summed value

        * The _watch_ logic is monitoring changes to summed fields, where conditions, foreign keys, and inserts / updates / delete.
-This eliminates large amounts of clumsy, boring and error prone code.
+This eliminates large amounts of clumsy, boring and error prone code

-   2. the `ShippedDate` is _also_ referenced by the `OrderDetail.ShippedDate` rule, so the system **cascades** the change to each `OrderDetail` to reevaluate referring rules.
+   2. the `ShippedDate` is _also_ referenced by the `OrderDetail.ShippedDate` rule, so the system **cascades** the change to each `OrderDetail` to reevaluate referring rules

    3. This **further _chains_** to _adjust_ `Product.UnitsInStock`,
        whose change recomputes `Product.UnitsInStock` (see below)